vtorosyan/vtorosyan.github.io/_posts/2024/2024-12-19-hiring-in-the-ai-age .md

 Here are some patterns I’ve noticed among candidates:

-1. **Buzzword-laden introductions**
-   - Candidates start with a nonstop stream of buzzwords, saying things like, “I did X, which improved Y by Z percent.”
+1. **Buzzword-laden introductions:** Candidates start with a nonstop stream of buzzwords, saying things like, “I did X, which improved Y by Z percent.”
 While this existed before AI, there’s now a complete lack of authenticity—it often feels like someone reading from a script.

-2. **Superficial knowledge of listed companies**
-   - Candidates claim to have worked at well-known companies but can only describe generic roles and teams.
+2. **Superficial knowledge of listed companies:** Candidates claim to have worked at well-known companies but can only describe generic roles and teams.
 They struggle to go deeper into functional areas, domains, or the organization’s landscape.
 Sometimes, they can’t even explain the company’s business.

-3. **Inability to answer questions about their CV**
-   - Candidates often repeat vague statements about their work without elaborating.
+3. **Inability to answer questions about their CV:** Candidates often repeat vague statements about their work without elaborating.
 When I probe deeper, they simply repeat the same points without offering any meaningful detail.

-4. **Easily manipulated responses**
-   - By suggesting a flawed idea (e.g., “Maybe X approach is better?”), candidates will agree enthusiastically, even if the suggestion is objectively terrible.
+4. **Easily manipulated responses:** By suggesting a flawed idea (e.g., “Maybe X approach is better?”), candidates will agree enthusiastically, even if the suggestion is objectively terrible.

-5. **Claiming expertise in everything**
-   - Candidates confidently answer every question and claim to have experience with any technology or scenario I mention.
+5. **Claiming expertise in everything:** Candidates confidently answer every question and claim to have experience with any technology or scenario I mention.

-6. **Lack of meaningful questions**
-   - Candidates struggle to ask thoughtful or relevant questions themselves, often posing very simplistic or even nonsensical queries that don't align with the role or the discussion.
+6. **Lack of meaningful questions:** Candidates struggle to ask thoughtful or relevant questions themselves, often posing very simplistic or even nonsensical queries that don't align with the role or the discussion.

 ## The puzzling intent